jdblischak/tiledb-stack-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `tiledb/label/for-cloud` channel has been enabled, `r-tiledb, tiledb, tiledb-py` can be installed with `conda`:
+Once the `tiledb/label/for-cloud` channel has been enabled, `r-tiledb, tiledb, tiledb-py, tiledb-stack` can be installed with `conda`:

 ```
-conda install r-tiledb tiledb tiledb-py
+conda install r-tiledb tiledb tiledb-py tiledb-stack
 ```

 or with `mamba`:

 ```
-mamba install r-tiledb tiledb tiledb-py
+mamba install r-tiledb tiledb tiledb-py tiledb-stack
 ```

 It is possible to list all of the versions of `r-tiledb` available on your platform with `conda`: